elbonian/clahe/README.md

     new_image.save("images/output.png")

 Note that the process parameter hasn't been set in the example above and will use a value of 0.

+# Known issues

+Some parameters to the clahe functions are not range-checked.
+This is done on purpose in case users of the library think of creative uses for those parameters; for instance as a result of entering unusual values.